baybars008/Code-Name-Learning-Challenge---365/Months/January/January-15-2024.md

 list_files $(get_home)
 ```
 ```
-Certainly, here is the translation of your text into US English, with the structure and bullet points preserved:

 `#!/bin/bash`: This line specifies which interpreter will be used to run the script.
 Here, it indicates that the bash interpreter located at `/bin/bash` will be used.
 This line is known as the "shebang" and is placed at the very beginning of the script file.

 `get_hostname()` function: